 A student who registered initially for the degree on a fulltime basis may only request to change this registration to a part time basis in highly exceptional cases.
-Please submit your motivation together with your supervisor's approval to the Postgraduate Administrator before the 15th of January.
+Please submit your motivation together with your supervisor's approval to the Postgraduate Officer before the 15th of January.

-From 2021 no differentiation will be made with regards to Study Fees between full time and part time studies.
+There is no differentiation with regards to Study Fees between full time and part time studies.
 The full time Study Fees will be applicable to both full time and part time registrations for all registered students.
+Students applying for part time studies should submit proof of employment.